Texas Native Plants

 Incorporate Texas Natives into Your Landscape!

 Native plants.
 The term has different meanings for different gardeners.
 There are Texas natives, US natives and those plants that act like natives.
 All in all, what most of us want in our garden are low maintenance plants that are attractive and functional.
 Plants that are not invasive and are a benefit to wildlife.
-When you plant a garden, it is not just for you – it is a habitat for all living things around you.
-So with that in mind, here is our top 10 native plants for Houston that do just that.
-Many are heat and drought tolerant – cheerfully returning year after year in your garden.

 Check out our ‘Tree & Shrub Planting Guide’ here.